KohaILS/koha-manual-zh-cn/source/course_reserves.rst

 .. _course-reserves-setup-label:

-Course Reserves Setup
+Course reserves setup
 ----------------------------------------

-Before using Course Reserves you will need to do some set up.
+Before using course reserves you will need to do some set up.

 First you will need to enable course reserves by setting the :ref:`UseCourseReserves` preference to 'Use'.